CSS Shenandoah: Surrender

 Regardless of Davis's proclamation and knowing the unreliability of newspapers at the time, Captain Waddell and his crew knew returning to a U.S. port would mean facing a court sympathetic to the Union.
 News of Lincoln's assassination also served to further diminish any expectation for leniency.
 The crew predicted that surrendering to federal authorities would run the risk of being tried in a U.S. court and hanged as pirates.
 Commerce raiders were not included in the reconciliation and the amnesty that Confederate soldiers were given.
 Perhaps more importantly, Waddell would have been aware that the U.S. government no longer had to consider the threat of Confederate retaliation against Union prisoners while it determined his crew's fate.
 Likely not known to Waddell was that Captain Raphael Semmes of CSS Alabama had managed to escape charges of piracy by surrendering on May 1, 1865, as an army general under Joseph E. Johnston.
 Semmes's former sailors surrendered as artillerymen.

 Captain Waddell eventually decided to surrender his ship at the port of Liverpool, where Confederate Commander Bulloch was stationed.

 Last lowering of Confederate flag

 CSS Shenandoah sailed from off the west coast of Mexico via Cape Horn to Liverpool, a voyage of three months and over 9000 nmi and was all the while pursued by Union vessels.
 She anchored at the Mersey Bar at the mouth of the estuary awaiting a pilot to board her to guide the ship up the river and into the enclosed docks.
-Not flying any flag, the pilot refused to take the ship into Liverpool; the crew raised the Confederate flag.
+The pilot refused to take the ship, which was not flying any flag, into Liverpool; the crew raised the Confederate flag.
 CSS Shenandoah sailed up the River Mersey with the flag fully flying to crowds on the riverbanks.

 The Liverpool Mercury reported the event on Tuesday, 7 November 1865: